honsonbiosci/equipt/docs/source/gettingstarted/purpose.rst

 * namer : Labels samples, primers, and dilutions (if applicable) on qPCR outputs.
 Provides a standardized input for all other functions.

-* avg_filt : Averages replicates and calculates standard deviation.
+* averager : Averages replicates and calculates standard deviation.
 If desired, avg_filt will remove outliers (specified by a maximum acceptable standard deviation) from groups of replicate wells and report how many wells it excluded from each group of replicate wells.

 * efficiency : Calculates qPCR primer efficiency from a standard curve.